dotnet/aspnetcore/README.md

 #Feedback

-You can log issues in this repo in order to start discussions, ask questions, make suggestions, etc.
+Check out the [contributing](https://github.com/aspnet/Home/blob/master/CONTRIBUTING.md) page to see the best places to log issues and start discussions.